1. Methodology background

 At the whole-economy level and by selected sections and subsections, GVA is divided by the jobs-based labour input series to derive the output per job productivity series.

-Output per hour worked estimates are part of the Output per hour worked dataset that contains estimates for GVA, hours worked and output per hour worked by bespoke, section and division-level industry, as defined by SIC2007.
-It contains annual and quarterly statistics and estimates for industry quarter-on-quarter, year-on-year and quarter-on-year contributions to whole economy output per hour worked.
+Output per hour worked estimates contain estimates for GVA, hours worked and output per hour worked by bespoke, section and division-level industry, as defined by SIC2007.
+It contains annual and quarterly statistics and estimates for industry quarter-on-quarter, year-on-year and quarter-on-year contributions to whole-economy output per hour worked.
 To produce estimates of output per hour worked by industry, an input labour series based on the total actual hours worked is required.
 An employee hours and government supported trainee (GST) hours series is created by multiplying the productivity jobs series by average weekly hours worked, recorded by the LFS.
 HM Forces hours data comes from Ministry of Defence (MoD).
 Unpaid family workers (UFW) hours worked are taken from the LFS.
 Self-employed total hours data come directly from the LFS.
-The components of the productivity hours series are summed by industry as shown in the following equation and then scaled to total UK LFS hours.
+The components of the productivity hours series are summed by industry, as shown in the following equation and then scaled to total UK LFS hours.

 employee Jobs (industry i RU based) x Avg hours (industry i, LFS)